We explore the interactions between computer systems and their human users.

 - virtual, augmented and mixed reality

 Current research projects are concerned with such issues as:

 - identity, trust and conflict mediation in co-present and distributed collaboration

 - the support of individual and group creative processes

 - the role of computer-mediated communication in the development and maintenance of friendships

 - the role of mobile and pervasive technology in enhancing people's actions and interactions in their environment

 - the design and evaluation of human interaction with complex, dependable and autonomous systems

-There are opportunities for postgraduate research throughout our group.
-Interested students can either contact academic staff directly or see the Computer Science PhD project page.
+There are opportunities for postgraduate research in our group.
+Interested students can either contact academic staff directly or see our postgraduate research page.